balits/dotfiles-windows/README.md

 This contains stuff like nvim, powershell profiles, git configuration.
 I wish to update this with configs for other tools I might use in the future.

 ## Getting Started
-First of all, if you haven't already, make sure you download scoop!
+First of all, if you haven't already, make sure you download Scoop!
 ```sh
 iex (new-object net.webclient).downloadstring('https://get.scoop.sh')
 ```